 Middle facet talocalcaneal coalitions are complex deformities to treat.
 It is necessary to consider patient age, pain, coalition size/type, the presence of arthritis and the presence of flatfoot deformity when developing a surgical plan.
 Preserving rearfoot motion with resection and improving alignment should be priorities.
 When situations arise that do not allow for resection, one can consider fusion.

-Dr. Blitz is in private practice in both Midtown Manhattan, New York and Beverly Hills, Calif.
-He is board certified by the American Board of Foot and Ankle Surgery, and is a Fellow of the American College of Foot and Ankle Surgeons.
-To learn more about tarsal coalition surgery, visit www.tarsalcoalitionsurgery.com.
+Dr. Blitz, the creator of the Bunionplasty® procedure, is in private practice in both Midtown Manhattan, New York and Beverly Hills, Calif.
+He is board-certified by the American Board of Foot and Ankle Surgery, and is a Fellow of the American College of Foot and Ankle Surgeons.
+To learn more about minimally invasive bunion surgery, visit www.bunionplasty.com.

 Dr. Aitali is a third-year podiatric medicine and surgery resident within the Department of Surgery at Cedars Sinai Medical Center in Beverly Hills, Calif.